-This document is the Proxy Statement of Prestige Brands Holdings, Inc. for the Annual Meeting of Stockholders to be held at 10:00 a.m., Eastern Daylight Time, on Friday, June 29, 2012 at mailed or given to stockholders on or about .
-A WHITE proxy card is included.
-This Proxy Statement and the WHITE proxy card are first being , 2012.
+This document is the Proxy Statement of Prestige Brands Holdings, Inc. for the Annual Meeting of Stockholders to be held at 10:00 a.m., Eastern Daylight Time, on Friday, June 29, 2012 at The DoubleTree Hotel Tarrytown, 455 South Broadway, Tarrytown, New York 10591.
+A proxy card is included.
+This Proxy Statement and the proxy card are first being mailed or given to stockholders on or about May 30, 2012.